This post contains affiliate links.

 You can fertilize your hedges twice a tear with a granular fertilizer.
 Once in the early spring, just when you expect growth to start for the year, and again mid-summer when your climate has a second flush of growth.
 DO NOT fertilize after August.
 This can encourage late-season growth that will be tender and susceptible to winter damage.
 If you are looking for your hedge to grow faster, click here to read this article specifically on growing hedges faster.

 Always follow the directions of application rates for your specific brand of fertilizer.
-Also, water-soluble concentrates, such as Miracle Grow need to be mixed with water first, then applied, never straight.
+Also, water-soluble concentrates, such as Miracle Grow, must be mixed with water first, then applied, never straight.
 Follow the package instructions, otherwise, the strong concentrations can quickly damage or kill your plants before your irrigation will dilute.
 Concentrates always need to be diluted before application!

 To find out about foundation hedges , click here….